akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 * Balance the load over many servers

-However, the event handler must be able to **handle concurrent events** as when active-active is enabled there is no longer the single writer principal as there is with a normal `EventSourcedBehavior`.
+However, the event handler must be able to **handle concurrent events** as when active-active is enabled there is no longer the single writer principle as there is with a normal `EventSourcedBehavior`.

+The state of an active-active `EventSourcedBehavior` is **eventually consistent**.
+Event replication may be delayed due to network partitions and outages and the event handler and those reading the state must be designed to handle this.

-## Relaxing the single writer principal for availability
+## Relaxing the single writer p`rinciple for availability

 Taking the example of using active-active to run a replica per data center.